-The Fourth Amendment to the U.S. Constitution says that police must have probable cause before they can detain or arrest a suspect of a crime.
+The Fourth Amendment to the U.S. Constitution says that police must have probable cause before they can detain or arrest you for a crime.

-If a person was stopped or arrested for violating PC 626.10, and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
+If you were stopped or arrested for violating PC 626.10, and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
 This exclusion could result in the dismissal or reduction in charges.

 A violation of Penal Code 626.10 is a wobbler offense under California law.
 This means it can be charged as either a misdemeanor or a felony depending on: